Hate the Hustle? Here’s how to get out of it…

 So if you find this balance a challenge, do not despair.
 Know that you are not alone and getting that balance right is all a rite of passage on the way to enjoying a successful business.

 In the meantime here are some things you can do to help make it easier to balance it all:

 - Don’t try and follow too many strategies for growing your audience at once.
 Stick with just 1-2 that give you great results rather than spread yourself too thin.

-- Choose an activity that is most in flow for you when it comes to your audience growth and nurturing – because if it feels hard, that will become yet another reason you won’t prioritise it.
+- Choose an activity that is most in flow for you when it comes to your audience growth and nurturing – because if it feels hard, or you dread doing it, that will become yet another reason you won’t prioritise it.

-- Get consistent – do whatever you need to do to allow the nurture and growth of your audience to become a non-negotiable part of your business – block out the time and don’t let anything get in the way – this is your hustle-free future that’s at stake.
+- Get consistent – do whatever you need to do to allow the nurture and growth of your audience to become a non-negotiable part of your business – block out the time and don’t let anything get in the way.
+It’s your hustle-free future that’s at stake.

-- Batch your content – block out 1-2 days per month to create all of your marketing and nurture content for the month ahead.
+- Batch your content – if content marketing is one of your pillars, block out 1-2 days per month to create all of your marketing and nurture content for the month ahead.

-- It’s also a great idea to hire a VA who helps organise your marketing calendar and sets up and schedules your content for you – having a deadline you have to meet for them is a great way to keep you accountable
+- It’s also a great idea to hire a VA to help you with your marketing, even just for a couple of hours a week – having a deadline you have to meet for them is a great way to keep you accountable

 The good news is that once you’ve put in the time and effort into growing your audience, learned how to serve them and have got into a regular routine for doing so (which takes time to get into, but in the end, is much easier and more fun than the monthly hustle), it will only be a matter of time before you can wave goodbye to the “stress and hustle” approach to sales and marketing forever!